numenta/nupic.core-legacy/src/examples/napi_sine/README.md

 ﻿# C++ example using Network API
-The program `hotgym_napi` is an example of an app using the Network API tools available in the htm.core library.
-In this example we generate a sin wave with some noise as the input.
+The program `sine_napi` is an example of an app using the Network API tools available in the htm.core library.
+In this example we generate a sine wave with some noise as the input.
 This is passed to an encoder to turn that into SDR format.
 This is passed to two instances of SpatialPooler (SP), one is configured for local inhibition and one for global inhibition.

 The output of the SP for global inhibition is passed on to the temporalMemory (TM) algorithm.
 The output of the TM can be written to a file so that it can be plotted.

 ```
   ///////////////////////////////////////////////////////////////